Exact orbifold fillings of contact manifolds: Symplectic cohomology of exact orbifold fillings

 \subsubsection{Type (I) Hamiltonians.}

 We also consider same solutions to \eqref{eqn:Floer} for a type (I) Hamiltonian $H_t$.
-Note that there are three types of periodic orbits for $H_t$, namely non-constant orbits of $H_t$ on $\widehat{W}\setminus W$, a family of constant orbits parametrized by $W$, and isolated constant orbits $\wedge W \setminus W$, which will be referred to as nontrivial \emph{twisted sectors} (respecting the nomenclature in \cite{CheRua04}).
+Note that there are three types of periodic orbits for $H_t$, namely non-constant orbits of $H_t$ on $\widehat{W}\setminus W$, a family of constant orbits parametrized by $W$, and isolated constant orbits $\wedge W \setminus W$, which will be referred to as nontrivial \emph{twisted sectors} (following the terminology in \cite{CheRua04}).

 Since the symplectic action of constant orbits is zero and that of non-constant orbits is negative, given a finite energy non-constant Floer cylinder $u$, then $\displaystyle \lim_{s\to+ \infty} u$ must be a non-constant orbit.
 In the following we separate the discussion into the three possible cases for the negative asymptotic orbit.